pymanga/pyMANGA/PlantModelLib/Mortality/Memory/Memory.md

 ## Purpose

 Plant mortality depends on relative growth over a defined period.
-Growth is based on the growth variable of the selected plant module.
+Growth is based on the per-step growth variable of the selected plant module.
-Relative growth is defined as the average growth over the defined period to plant volume (in m³ per m³).
+Relative growth is defined as the average per-step growth over the defined period divided by the corresponding plant size measure (units depend on the plant model: m³/m³ for Bettina, cm/cm for Jabowa).

-If the relative growth falls below a certain threshold, a plant dies.
+If the relative growth, annualised by multiplying with the number of time steps per year, falls below a certain threshold, a plant dies.

-Here, growth refers to the relative change in biovolume (i.e., plant volume based on the selected plant module) between the current and the previous time step.
+Here, growth refers to the per-step increment in the plant size measure used by the selected plant module (e.g., volume for Bettina, dbh for Jabowa).
-The probability of dying is indirectly proportional to the relative volume increase.
+The probability of dying is indirectly proportional to this relative increase.
 If the growth of a plant slows down over time, the probability of dying increases.

+**Contract for plant modules**: any plant module combined with this mortality concept must store a *per-step* increment in ``plant_module.grow`` (not an annualised rate).
+Both `pyMANGA.PlantModelLib.Bettina` and `pyMANGA.PlantModelLib.Jabowa` follow this convention.

 ## Process overview